Child Visitation Attorney in Massachusetts

 How Our Team Model Strengthens Your Parenting Time Case

 At Miller Law Group, P.C., every parenting time case is reviewed by our full team multiple times each week.
-If another attorney on our team handled a contested schedule dispute in the same court last month, their insights inform your strategy today.
+If another attorney on our team handled a contested schedule dispute in the same court last month, their insights will inform your strategy today.

 Can I Get Parenting Time If I Was Never Married?

 Yes.
 Unmarried parents have the same right to seek parenting time through Massachusetts Probate and Family Court as divorcing parents.
-This is typically done through a paternity action or a complaint for custody, with establishing paternity usually the first step.
+This is typically done through a paternity action or a complaint for custody, with establishing paternity usually being the first step.

 What If My Co-Parent Refuses to Follow the Order?